2000s: Video-game hardware and software

 Arcade video games had declined in popularity so much by the late 1990s, that revenues in the United States dropped to $1.33 billion in 1999, and reached a low of $866 million in 2004.
 Furthermore, by the early 2000s, networked gaming via computers and then consoles across the Internet had also appeared, replacing the venue of head-to-head competition and social atmosphere once provided solely by arcades.

+In the early 2000s the PlayStation 2, Xbox, and Nintendo GameCube, as well as the proliferation of 3D, open-world, and internet gaming, made a golden age of gaming.
+The generation was marked by games such as World of Warcraft, Halo Combat evolved, Super Smash Bros.
+Melee, Grand Theft Auto III, The Sims, Super Mario Sunshine, and Mario Kart: Double Dash.
+These consoles made these video games very popular in the early 2000s era.

 Cross-platform Game engines originating in the very late-1990s, became extremely popular in the 2000s, as they allowed development for indie games for digital distribution.
 Noteworthy software include GameMaker and Unity.
 Well-known indie games made in that decade include I Wanna Be the Guy, Spelunky, Braid, Clean Asia!, Castle Crashers, World of Goo, Dino Run, The Impossible Game and Alien Hominid.

 In 2003 Steam, the now leading and largest digital distribution platform for PC gaming was launched by Valve Corporation.

 In the late 2000s, motion controlled video games grew in popularity, from the PlayStation 2's EyeToy to Nintendo's successful Wii console.
 During the decade 3D video games become the staple of the video-game industry, with 2D games nearly fading from the market.
 Partially 3D and fully 2D games were still common in the industry early in the decade, but these have now become rare as developers look almost exclusively for fully 3D games to satisfy the increasing demand for them in the market.
 An exception to this trend is the indie gaming community, which often produces games featuring 'old-school' or retro gaming elements, such as Minecraft and Shadow Complex.
 These games, which are not developed by the industry giants, are often available in the form of downloadable content from services such as Microsoft's Xbox Live or Apple's App Store and usually cost much less than more major releases.
 The video games released in the 2000s included (among others) Halo 3, Portal, Mass Effect, Super Smash Bros.
 Brawl, Mario Kart Wii, and BioShock.